judygab/react-firebase-tutorial/README.md

 If you don't want to use it, just remove the package and remove config in `tailwind.config.js`.

+### Heroicons

+Collection of SVG icons, by the makers of Tailwind CSS.
+You can browse icons in their (directory)[https://heroicons.com/]

 ## Firebase

 [Firebase](https://firebase.google.com/) is a PaaS that makes us create hi-quality apps so easy and so fast.